Ensuring GxP Compliance through Rigorous Auditing Practices

 Internal Audits: Conducted by the organization’s internal teams to assess and improve its own GxP compliance.

-External Audits: Carried out by regulatory authorities, customers, or third-party organizations to ensure compliance with external standards.
+External Audits: Carried out by regulatory authorities, customers, or third-party organizations to ensure regulations with external standards.

 A. Comprehensive Documentation